jeka-dev/jeka/README.md

   Write your automated tasks directly in Java and execute them from anywhere, without any setup.

-- **Build projects - Create pipelines**
+- **Build projects - Create delivery pipelines**

-  Build projects and seamlessly combine scripts to create comprehensive CI/CD pipelines that can run anywhere, from Windows desktop to cloud CI/CD environments.
+  Build projects and seamlessly combine scripts to create comprehensive CI/CD pipelines that can run anywhere, from IDE debugger to cloud CI/CD environments.

   JeKa can also complement other build tools such as *Maven* or *Gradle* to fulfill their missing features.